DeepaliCS/RecipMe/README.md

 # RecipMe
 ![logo](RecipMeFiles/logo.jpg)

-This app's purpose is to enable users to socially share recipes with other users (signed up to the app).
+This mobile app's purpose is to enable users to socially share recipes with other users (signed up to the app).

 Was created as part of a collaboration project (Agile), more information can be found here: http://Recipme.esy.es